AmshikaH/carbon-securevault-azure/README.md

 create_admin_account = true
 ```

-The password in the above can be stored in the user's Key Vault as a secret with the name "admin-password".
+The password in the above could be stored in the user's Key Vault as a secret with the name "admin-password".
 Then the configuration would be updated as follows.

 ```
 [super_admin]
 username = "admin"
 password = "$secret{admin-password}"
 create_admin_account = true
 ```

+- To retrieve a specific version of a secret, there are two ways, namely:
+  - Set the reference in the format `$secret{alias}` just like we did previously and set a corresponding environment variable with the `alias` as the variable name and the version as the value.
+  - Alternatively, you could set the reference in the format `$secret{alias_version}`.

 2. This step differs depending on your version of the Identity Server.
    Add the following lines to the deployment.toml file.